 Week 1-2: Notify the Operators

 If royalty checks were coming in, someone was sending them.
 Look at the most recent check stubs to identify the operators.
 Call or write each one to notify them of the owner's death.
-They'll need:
+They'll typically need:

 Until you do this, checks may continue going to the deceased's address, or they may go into suspense.
 The sooner you notify operators, the sooner payments redirect to the right person.